-In addition to the top health concerns, the Survey asked participants to select the top five most important options from a list of approximately 25 choices.
-The questions asked about health concerns for children and teens (ages 0-17), healthcare services that need strengthening, access to healthcare barriers, and community assets that need strengthening in their community.
+In addition to the top ten health concerns, the Survey asked participants to select the top five most important options from a list of approximately 25 choices.
+The questions asked about health concerns for children and teens (ages 0-17), healthcare services that need strengthening, access to healthcare barriers, and community assets that need strengthening.